subramanyaprk/minimal_scraper/README.md

 3. Minimal scraper project

 Input takes the depth parameter
-That level of depth should be traversed to get the links
+That level of depth should be traversed to get the links -->

+ SETUP:

+ Pip install the dependencies -

+** pip install aiohttp
+ pip install asyncio
+ pip intsall requests**

+ Run the Python file fetch_url.py:

+** python3 fetch_url.py**

+ Working:

+ The fetch_async sets up the event loops and uses the run_until_complete to wait till all the URL fetches are completed to pass the control back so we can print the total time taken.